like413/OPT-RSVG/README.md

-# LaLGA: Multi-Scale Language-Aware Visual Grounding on Remote Sensing Data
+# Advancing Visual Grounding in Remote Sensing by Language-Guided Progressive Attention
-This is the offical PyTorch code for paper "LaLGA: Multi-Scale Language-Aware Visual Grounding on Remote Sensing Data"
+This is the offical PyTorch code for paper "Advancing Visual Grounding in Remote Sensing by Language-Guided Progressive Attention"
 The code of our method will be open source after the paper is published.
 ## OPT-RSVG Dataset